skip to main content

 Research and Teaching Assistantships

 Summer teaching assistantships supplement 9-month stipends and are usually available on a competitive basis for up to two months.
 Summer stipend depends on teaching loads and responsibilities.
-Students may also compete for summer research assistantships.
+Students may also compete for a limited number of summer scholarships available from the Department of Biology.

 Visit the University of Mississippi Graduate School website concerning Fellowships and Travel Grants that are also available.